CAROLYN MOHLER KRAFT

 saw myself in the vividly conveyed exasperation of the mother monkey,

-miniature dolls and fantasy figures.
+miniature dolls and fantasy figures!

-This musical instrument is, well, unusual.
+musical instrument is, well, unusual.
 It was made by George

 Becker and found at a miniature show in Denver in the early